 But with thousands of islands in the Caribbean Sea, which one should you visit?

-While both destinations are known for their idyllic white-sand beaches and warm, turquoise waters, there’s more to consider before deciding which is the best fit for you.
+Both destinations are also known for their idyllic white-sand beaches and warm, turquoise waters, but there’s far more to consider than that before deciding which is the best fit for you.

 - A Quick Overview

 - Which Is Best For Scuba Diving & Snorkeling

 - Which Is Best For A Family Trip

 - Which Is Cheaper

 A Quick Overview Of Aruba vs Punta Cana

 Aruba is a constituent country of the Kingdom of the Netherlands and is a tiny island of 180 square kilometers (about twice the area of Manhattan).

 It’s the westernmost of the ABC Islands (Aruba, Bonaire, and Curacao) and lies 30 kilometers north of the Venezuelan coastline.
 With a population of just over 100,000, Aruba is a quieter destination, perfect for those looking to recharge their batteries from the comfort of a hammock or a sun lounger.

 The Dominican Republic is an independent country encompassing more than half of the island of Hispaniola, with Hispaniola being the second largest Caribbean island, behind Cuba.